MRKrog/TrapperKeeper/README.md

 ## Descriptions:

 TrapperKeeper is a group project based on the user functionality of Google Keep.
 You can add and save notes.
-Notes can also be edited, list items marked as completeted, and the background color of the note can be changed.
+Notes can also be edited, list items marked as completed, and the background color of the note can be changed.

 TrapperKeeper was built using: HTML, JavaScript, SCSS, React, React-Router, Redux, Node.js, and Express.